CorentinPresvots/MMC-with-Quality-Constraint/README.md

 #### For Model Compression
 - The set of models ($\mathcal{M}$) is initialized in the main code.
-You can exclude certain medels by commenting the coesponding lines in the main code.
+You can exclude certain medels by commenting the coesponding lines in the main.
 - It is also possible to add polynomial models of degree 0 to 14, as well as sample predictive models with different orders and values for $\eta$.
 - You can also consider other models by modifying the initialization in the main code, particularly by adjusting the values in $p_{\boldsymbol{\theta}^{m}}$ to reflect different *a-priori* distributions.

 #### For Residual Compression Methods
 - The set of residual compression methods ($\mathcal{L}$) are also initialized in the main code.
-You can exclude certain methods by commenting the corresponding lines in the main code.
+You can exclude certain methods by commenting the corresponding lines in the main.

 ---